kthisisjosh/AdviceTracker/README.md

 `$ docker-compose build server` <br/>
 `$ docker-compose build db` <br/>

-When spinning up the container, make sure to include the environment variables declared in the `docker-compose.prod.yml`
+When spinning up the containers, make sure to include the all environment variables declared in the `docker-compose.prod.yml`.

 #### Example

 ```sh
 $ docker run -e ALGOLIA_API_KEY=<YOUR_ALGOLIA_API_KEY> ALGOLIA_APP_ID=<YOUR_ALGOLIA_APP_ID> -d <container>
 ```

+## Support ⭐
+If you like the project, please star the repo.

 ## License
 [MIT](https://github.com/kthisisjosh/AdviceTracker/blob/master/LICENSE)